The Footsteps of Jesus

 your pilgrimage is finished, and an entrance be granted to you into the

-Shining City above.
+Shining City above!

-Help us to attend with all diligence to every means which will be likely to
+steadfastness.
+Help us to attend with all diligence to every means which

-promote this great object.
-May we so run the race that is set before us,
+will be likely to promote this great object.
+May we so run the race that is

-salvation of our souls.
+full and final salvation of our souls.

-"The saint that wears heaven's brightest crown,
+"The saint who wears heaven's brightest crown,

-In deepest adoration bends—
+In deepest adoration bends.

-The weight of glory bows him down
+The weight of glory bows him down,

-The most when most his soul ascends:
+The most when most his soul ascends.

 Nearest the throne itself must be